 MUSIC: This year is a continuation of music worksheets.
 If you can’t read music already, this year can be a challenge.
 The whole family enjoyed the music appreciation this year.
 This year really lends itself to group enjoyment.
 We watched the Mikado and Pirates of Penzance and the Magic Flute more often than was assigned.
 But apart from the pieces they already recognized from Sleeping Beauty and Nutcracker, they found the works way too long and deadly dull, even when I added the ballet visual element.
 To get any real enthusiasm, I had to do “selections” from those ballets.

 POETRY: The poetry this year included the family favorite, Jabberwocky.
 However, it also includes the family-not-so-favorite, The Fool’s Prayer.
 Wow, my kids hate that poem.
 They think it’s depressing and doesn’t make sense how a seemingly mean-spirited performance (“They could not see the bitter smile, Behind the painted grin he wore”) leads to conversion of heart.
 Anyone?
 We don’t get it.
 (EDIT: The bitter smile was because of the mocking, not his humble prayer, apparently.
-We are giving it a reboot.)
+Still didnt like it.)
 Also, the Destruction of Sennerachib has two beautiful stanzas, a bunch of poetic gore and then a great ending.
 We memorize the top two and last.
 We often skip the middle.
 I’m not yet persuaded that dead horse’s nostrils, however poetic, deserve to be lodged in my kids’ memory.

 READING: Assuming your child isn’t struggling with reading, the history selections are separate from this.
 However, some of the history selections are so advanced that he might need both periods to get through the history assignments.
 For the free-ish reading time, we often used selections from the 3GRD booklists.
 Redwall was the favorite.